MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityProperties/minecraftProperty_default_look_angle.md

 # Entity Documentation -  minecraft:default_look_angle

-`minecraft:default_look_angle` sets this entity's default head rotation angle.
+`minecraft:default_look_angle` is supposed to set the entity's default head rotation angle.
+This component is currently broken and does nothing.

 ## Parameters